peterhontaru/Piano-Journal/EDA-and-modelling.md

 ## resampling

 Given the small size of the dataset, bootstrapping resampling method will be applied.
+This will give multiple estimates of out-of-sample error, rather than a single estimate.